atomlafave/Bank-Churn-Rate_Using_Tablea_and_R-AB-Testing/AB_Testing_Using_Tableau_Churn_Rate.md

 Spain coincidentally have the same amount of customer’s from this sample.

 ![](AB_Testing_Using_Tableau_Churn_Rate_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-Findings: We see that older adults above age 55 are more likely to leave the bank than those between the ages of 18-55.

 Now we can do AB testing.
 The dependent variable that we are examining is whether the person left the bank or not.
 We’ll first look at gender.